kpuka/SIMAH/_resources/04 rct1-study-design.md

   - Study Design
 ---
 <!--more-->

-Introduction to basic concepts of clinical trials and their categorization.
+Topic: Introduction to basic concepts of clinical trials and their categorization.

 # Introduction